pronoiac/the-manual/the-manual.md

 Your local studios can be tracked down in the Yellow Pages under the "Recording Services/Sound" heading.
 It should be apparent from the way they list themselves whether they are twenty four track or not.
 If by chance there are none in your area, get straight down to the local reference library where they will have Yellow Pages covering the whole country.
-Check the neighbouring regions for studios and get some names down in your note book.
+Check the neighbouring regions for studios and get some names down in your notebook.
 If the studio you end up using is further than you can travel to on a daily basis, this will be no problem; all studios are only too willing to organise accommodation as part of the over all deal.

 Before you start dialling make a few notes:-